joelparkerhenderson/github-special-files-and-paths/README.md

 To add multiple issue templates to a repository create an `ISSUE_TEMPLATE/` directory in your project root.
 Within that `ISSUE_TEMPLATE/` directory you can create as many issue templates as you need, for example `ISSUE_TEMPLATE/bugs.md`.

-Default `ISSUE_TEMPLATE` files that apply across all repositories can be placed in an organizations's `.github` repository, see <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file>.
+Default `ISSUE_TEMPLATE` files that apply across all repositories can be placed in an organization's `.github` repository, see <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file>.

 <h2 id="pull-request-template">PULL_REQUEST_TEMPLATE</h2>